Wabanaki Confederacy: Early contact period (1497–1680s)

 English colonists established contacts with the Mawooshen in 1605.
 Captain George Weymouth met with them in a large village on the Kennebec River.
 He took five people as captives to take back to England, where they were questioned about settlements by Sir Ferdinando Gorges.
 Sakom Tahánedo was the only one of those captives known to have returned home.
 He accompanied settlers of the short-lived Popham Colony (1607–1608), who hoped to establish good relations with the local peoples by returning Tahánedo, but local tribes were uneasy about the English colony.

 In 2020 journalist Avery Yale Kamila wrote that the account of the Weymouth voyage has culinary significance because it "is the first time a European recorded the Native American use of nut milks and nut butters."

 Champlain forged strong French relations with Algonquin tribes up until his death in 1635.
 Somewhere in the area near Ticonderoga and Crown Point, New York (historians dispute the site), Champlain and his party encountered a group of Iroquois (likely mostly Mohawk, the easternmost nation).
 In a battle that began the next day, 250 Iroquois advanced on Champlain's position, and one of his guides pointed out the three chiefs.
 In his account of the battle, Champlain recounts firing his arquebus and killing two of them with a single shot, after which one of his men killed the third.
 The Iroquois turned and fled.
 This action set the tone for poor French-Iroquois relations for the rest of the century, with conflicts arising over territory and the beaver trade.

 The next year the Battle of Sorel started on 19 June 1610.
-Champlain was aided by warriors of allies among the Wendat, Algonquin and Innu peoples, with some French regulars.
+Champlain had convinced some tribes to fight in the war, amongst them was Wendat, Algonquin and Innu peoples, with some French regulars.
 They fought against the Mohawk people at present-day Sorel-Tracy, Quebec.
 Champlain's forces were armed with the arquebus.
 After engaging their opponent, they slaughtered or captured nearly all of the Mohawk.
 The battle ended major hostilities with the Mohawk for twenty years.

 In and around this time, more French arrived as traders in Nova Scotia.
 The French migrants formed settlements such as Port-Royal.
 At many of these settlements, the French traded weapons and other European goods to the local Mi'kmaq.
 The influx of European goods changed the social and economic landscape, as local tribes became more dependent on European goods.
 This new economic reality harmed their existing kinship ties among clans and reduced the reciprocal exchange that had supported the local economy.
 Subsistence hunting shifted into a competition for animals like beaver and for access to European settlements.
 Population movements, and intraband and interband disputes were affected.